soumya997/Listreqs/README.md

 # todo:

 - [x] create a single shell script to get the job done.
-- [ ] Convert the python script into a python library.
+- [ ] Use the python script to create a python library.